tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 FREQUENTLY ASKED QUESTIONS (FAQ) - SLURRY SEAL

-The City is resurfacing approximately 18 miles of streets from December 2022 through the end of January 2023.
-During this time, the City’s contractor will be shutting down sections of streets for roughly 8 hours so that they can spread the slurry seal on the street surface and allow time for it to cure properly.
+The City is resurfacing approximately 6 miles of streets from May 2023 through the end of June 2023.
+During this time, the City’s contractor will be shutting down sections of streets for roughly eight hours so that they can spread the slurry seal on the street surface and allow time for it to cure properly.

 Here are some common questions about the Slurry Seal that is used to preserve streets that are in fair to good condition.